The Winery

 “Julien helped us restructure the vineyard.
 His global vision and influence on the winemaking process are essential.
 He plays a key role in defining the unique identity of Château Clarisse.
 I am truly delighted with this collaboration.”
 Didier Le Calvez

-Alongside Château Clarisse (certified organic since 2019), which he has been advising since 2018, he oversees the cellar work, crafting a pure, elegant and vibrant style.
-The reds are centered around Merlot and Cabernet Franc, while an increasing share of whites (Sémillon, Sauvignon Blanc, Petit Manseng) brings freshness and tension.
-Rarer grape varieties, such as Petit Verdot and Carménère, complete the blends and enhance their complexity.
+Alongside Château Clarisse, which he has been advising since 2018, he oversees cellar work, shaping a style that is pure, elegant, and vibrant.
+The red wines are built around Cabernet Franc and Merlot.
+Rarer grape varieties such as Petit Verdot and Carménère complement the blends, deepening their complexity.

 Discover our exceptional